Creating outstanding project managers

 If you are a project manager with a few years experience and have taken at least one training class, and feel you could do better and move up to the next level, then this is the place for you to start that process.

-This course defines a holistic approach to project management for the development of new complex techno-centric systems.
-The emphasis is on the relationships and interconnections between project management processes and systems engineering processes for new complex systems.
-Specific topics include change management, strategy, project organization, team development, leadership styles, priorities, task development, scheduling, cost estimation, performance monitoring, constraint management, and project audits.
-Students apply these concepts on a project while working in teams.
-Mastery of these key tools is important for career development, as projects are a major approach for organizations to achieve their strategic goals.
+This course defines a systemic and systematic approach to project management.
+The emphasis is on the relationships and interconnections between project management processes and engineering processes, both in planning projects and then and performing them.
+Mastery of these key tools is important for career development, as projects are a major tool by which organizations achieve their strategic goals.

 Learning outcomes